The impact of microscale physics in continuous time random walks for hydrodynamic dispersion in disordered media: Transport models

 \subsection{Random sorption and advection (RSA)}

 Anomalous dispersion may be driven by multiple factors.
-Here we combine the sorption and velocity models in to the random sorption and advection (RSA) model.
+Here we combine the sorption and velocity models into the random sorption and advection (RSA) model.
 The evolution of the total solute concentration $c(\vx,t)$ is governed by

 The corresponding kinematic equation is

 As in the previous section, we consider the distance $s(t)$ traveled along a streamline,

 The variable change $t \to s$ gives now for the streamwise particle position the equation